🏛 Sights 🏠 Areas 🍽 Food 🌙 Nightlife 🎭 Events 🌿 Gluten-Free 🚉 Transport 💡 Tips

 AERA — Artisan GF Bakery

 Berlin's most media-praised dedicated gluten-free bakery.
-Naturally leavened sourdough breads, pastries, granola, and pasta — all made with Bauckhof organic flours.
-Two shop locations in Mitte and Charlottenburg, plus online shipping.
+Naturally leavened sourdough breads, pastries, granola, and fresh pasta — all made with Bauckhof organic flours.
 Featured in Die Zeit and Berliner Zeitung.
+Two shop locations; also ships online.

 aerabread.com →